Who We Are

 UK born Lynette Howell Taylor is the founder of 51 Entertainment, a platform agnostic filmmaker-driven production company.

 Lynette is currently in production on WANDER DARKLY written and directed by Tara Miele starring Sienna Miller and Diego Luna.
 Most recently Lynette produced Bradley Cooper's directorial debut A STAR IS BORN in which he stars opposite Lady Gaga.
-The film just premiered at Venice and TIFF and comes out in theatres on October 5th.
+The film premiered in October 2018 to critical acclaim and received five Golden Globe Award nominations, Best Motion Picture – Drama.

 Lynette produced CAPTAIN FANTASTIC, written and directed by Matt Ross and starring Academy Award-nominee Viggo Mortensen.
 The film won multiple awards around the world including the Best Director prize in CANNES UN CERTAIN REGARD.
 Lynette is also producing Ross' film adaptation of Tom Sweterlitsch’s TOMORROW AND TOMORROW with Mark Gordon and Guymon Casady for TriStar and she previously produced Matt Ross' 28 HOTEL ROOMS, which premiered in Sundance and was released theatrically in 2012.